 Work in action

-The Relationships Foundation wants to build a thorough understanding of how young people, parents and teachers relate to the education system in which they each play a key role.
+The Relationships Foundation is building a picture of how young people, parents and teachers relate to the education system in which they each play a key role.

 By doing so, they aim to provide key data to inform system transformation, to enable all young people to thrive in life, not just exams.

 “This shutdown experience has marked a shift in parents both appreciating what schools do, and also understanding what they need to be doing better – namely engaging us as parents and treating us like adults rather than ‘mum’ and ‘dad’.
 I want to be seen as a partner by the school rather than an annoying parent who needs to relax and trust the teachers.”

 “The thing is that the technology was fun for two weeks, but now they’ve come back they’ve made it abundantly clear to me that the whole thing sucked.
 They know that being together is what matters at school.
 I would just take all the technology out.”

 Ben Gibbs, Head of Programmes